Skip to content

 “Build a web application” sounds enormous.
 “Define the data the main screen needs” sounds manageable.
 It’s the same project, but one paralyzes you and the other gets you moving.

 I used this when managing teams, defining roadmaps, and planning sprints.
-And now that I’m learning to code, I realize it’s exactly the same skill I use to understand a code problem: decompose, isolate, solve piece by piece.
+And when I dig deeper into code, I realize it’s exactly the same skill: decompose, isolate, solve piece by piece.

 It’s not a substitute, it’s a complement